yantiz/Neighborhood-Map/README.md

 # Neighborhood Map

+- This project basically follows the design pattern of MVC.
-This project builds an interactive map based on third-party APIs including Google Maps and Foursquare and basically follows the design pattern of MVC.
+- This project builds an interactive map based on third-party APIs including Google Maps and Foursquare.
-Users can use this map to locate ramen shops within the city of Los Angeles and find some information about them.
+- Users can use this map to locate ramen shops within the city of Los Angeles and find relevant information about them.

 ## Technologies that are used
 - Jasny Bootstrap